Ina552f/BoyOrGirl/README.md

 Fun kivy app made for my sister who is pregnant.
 By pushing a button in the app it will guess if you are having a boy, girl or alien :)

-This app is purely for fun and can't predict the gender of children
+This app is purely for fun and to try out making an app with kivy.